plutoniumm/sveltemirror/README.md

 ## Usage

 To use `sveltemirror`, you need to import the package and use it as any `Svelte` component.
+For more see [docs](https://plutoniumm.github.io/sveltemirror/docs).

 ```svelte
 <script lang="ts">